Automated Performance Testing

 If the load test is successful all is fine.
 If it fails it will exit with a non-zero exit code and thus fail the build step as well.

 A passing build is not much fun to look at.
 But, when builds fail, you want to understand why.
 No exception when it's a load test failing the build.
 We've built Insights to be a perfect companion to k6 for analysing results!
 The analysis workflow is error driven, meaning the goal is to help you quickly finding the cause of the failed load test.
-Read more on Insights detailed functionality on this and adjacent pages in our Knowledge Base.
+Read more about Insights functionality on this and adjacent pages in our Knowledge Base.